Not just on the road. Also at New Church Summit 2026

 There have been isolated cases of ATM tampering and card data misuse.
 To minimize risk, use only ATMs located in secure, busy areas—such as inside banks or large hotels, or those recommended by our tour guide.

-In India, no vaccinations are required for entry (apart from a yellow fever vaccination if entry is from a corresponding risk area).
+At present, no vaccinations are mandatory for entry into India, with the exception of a yellow fever vaccination if you are arriving from a designated risk area.

-Regardless of this, travel doctors often recommend several vaccinations for travel to India.
-These include in particular hepatitis A, often hepatitis B, and rabies vaccination, especially for longer stays and trips to rural areas.
-There are stray dogs in many regions and medical care is not immediately available.
+That said, travel medicine specialists commonly recommend several vaccinations for travel to India.
+These typically include Hepatitis A, often Hepatitis B, and — particularly for longer stays or travel in rural areas — a rabies vaccination.
+Stray dogs are common in many parts of the country, and medical care may not always be immediately accessible.

 India offers a wide variety of souvenirs, often deeply rooted in regional handicrafts.
 Popular items include silk and other fabrics such as saris, dupattas, or scarves, often intricately embroidered or decorated with block printing and batik.